 - Book an appointment

 - Allow students to rate doctors and view doctors’ professional profiles.

 - Allow students to view their medical history, call emergency lines and access credible resources for symptoms and related illnesses.

 Personas: With the findings and insights in mind, we created 2 personas to understand our target audience.
-They helped our stakeholders understand the segments and helped us recommend solutions to their problems.
+They helped our stakeholders understand the participants and helped us recommend solutions to their problems.

-Due to the recommendations from the research, we implemented our data-driven prototype.
-EverHealth is an app that simplifies the health care process for students in Nigerian tertiary institutions.
+- The research guided the development of our first prototype, an app that simplifies the healthcare process for students in Nigerian tertiary institutions.